-- Staff who injure themselves at school are required to fill in the Accident Book form. - The Head Teacher is to be informed of the injury and retains a copy of the accident form. - The Accident Book identifies which incidents are reportable under RIDDOR (Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations 1995).
+- Staff who injure themselves at school are required to fill in a Staff Accident Form. - The Head Teacher is to be informed of the injury and retains a copy of the accident form. - The Accident Form identifies which incidents are reportable under RIDDOR (Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations 1995).